mj1618/codejam2018/1c/README.md

 Here's the explanation from my smart friend Rowan (sqweek) -

-“Rounding error in python” seems a bit unfair, as the problem is 0.1 cannot be exactly represented under IEEE754 which has nothing to do with python.
+> “Rounding error in python” seems a bit unfair, as the problem is 0.1 cannot be exactly represented under IEEE754 which has nothing to do with python.
 Pretty sure many languages would give you the same result.
-Floating point is a bitch, but there’s better ways to think of it than “rounding error”.
+> Floating point is a bitch, but there’s better ways to think of it than “rounding error”.
 If you think about the set of real numbers, there’s an infinite amount of them.
 But we only have 2^32 floats (or 2^64 doubles) to work with.
 So each floating point value represents a region of the real number line.
-The concept of an exact decimal value doesn’t really exist once you hit the FPU.
+> The concept of an exact decimal value doesn’t really exist once you hit the FPU.
 It just deals with the closest “bin”.
-In that sense floating point is much the same as fixed point.
+> In that sense floating point is much the same as fixed point.
 The only real difference is that the size of the bins is [numerically] constant with fixed point, whereas the bin size grows/shrinks along with the number’s magnitude in floating point.
-Converting floats to strings is surprisingly useful at times, because the formatting routines usually have logic that goes “yeah I know this bin is technically centered on 0.100000000000000000001355252715606880542509 but u know what I’m just going to call that 0.1”
+> Converting floats to strings is surprisingly useful at times, because the formatting routines usually have logic that goes “yeah I know this bin is technically centered on 0.100000000000000000001355252715606880542509 but u know what I’m just going to call that 0.1”
-(I’m yet to find a better way to convert a float -> double than going via string.
+> (I’m yet to find a better way to convert a float -> double than going via string.
 A straight typecast in most languages just puts zeros in the lower 32-bits which is really not what you want when it comes to non-representable decimals)

-(Matt: I still blame python)
+(I still blame python)